German Shorthaired Pointer

 One thing (and I cannot stress this enough) that every potential new owner or GSP family must be prepared for is that this is an extremely High Energy Sporting Breed that requires lots of daily exercise that is both mental and physical.
 GSP's are an active breed that can handle working in the fields all day long, going for 10 Km hikes and doing sports such as agility and dock diving, flyball, Frisbee etc... for hours on end - They can keep up with just about every fun activity you throw at them, so you can't expect them to be happy (or even close to satisfied) with a short walk or 10 minute game of ball in the backyard in general every day of their lives.

-German Shorthaired Pointer's can do excellent with kids, other dogs and even cats, given that they are socialized with them from a young age.
-As a general rule we like to say that anything you'll want your GSP around later on, start by getting them used to it when they are babies.
-This comes with basic socialization as they grow from puppyhood into adult dogs, and with the proper socialization and training when they are babies you'll have a well-rounded dog once he/she is an adult!
+German Shorthaired Pointer's can do well with kids, other dogs and cats, given that they are socialized with them from a young age.
+As a general rule we like to say that anything you'll want your GSP around later on, start by getting them used to it when they are puppies.
+This comes with basic socialization as they grow from puppyhood into adult dogs.

 |

 With children, it's important to set boundaries early on about what is and is not tolerated.
 Those boundaries are for both the kids and the dog, so they understand how to interact with each other.
-The dog should learn that they around allowed to play rough with the kids (this is a fairly sizable breed that is very energetic, so they can easily, though unintentionally, knock down small children if they are allowed to rough house).
+The dog should learn that they are not allowed to play rough with the kids (this is a fairly sizable breed that is very energetic, so they can easily, though unintentionally, knock down small children).
 On the other hand, kids should also understand how to act around the dog.
 Ear and tail pulling, sitting and jumping on the dog and other behaviours such as this should not be allowed.

 To view the German Shorthaired Pointer Breed Standards Please follow the links bellow!